HITECHCRIME/HC_SG114_Moment/README.md

 Definicja Hitech Crime: „now i realize i am here with only dust and lasers and me alone” - teraz sobie wyobraz motyw music video (w sumie klasyczny), gdzie jest ujecie masywnego „sztucznego” nawet koncertu z masa ludzi dymu i laserow i w momencie jak to mowie to wszystko zamienia sie w pustke i ciemnosc z laserami w pyle

 Spowity w lasery na 8 osiach i uniemozliwiajace ruch. przycierajace czasem ubranie i ciało

+/// MOTHNODE_ MOMENT [PROTO]

+/// "I am here with only dust and lasers and me alone, in my head, always there, always sorta broke but strong" /// MICROLABEL_ @hitechcrime /// USER_ @mothnode
+/// TARGET_ HC_SG114_MOMENT
+/// STATUS_ FULL SONG PROTOTYPE /// LISTEN TO REGULAR SONG DEV
+/// MORE ACCESS @mothnode /// LYRICS
+Feeling wrong with all the words been spitting out yeah Fleeting thoughts are the swarms I've been calling down (to) Give it up I've told myself perhaps a thousand times yeah Counting blows like they are mine, no intentions to put up x2 Truth be told lack of progress is what scares me most Leading home another kind of route I'm taking off the road so long as you don't listen, you just cope yeah Feeding hope wasn't all that wise - nope
+Now I get to know the new horizons - such a trope
+All was sort of well before you came along so
+Glad I lied to myself I was wrong
+Now I realize I am here with only dust and lasers and me alone In my head, always there, always sorta broke but strong Bowing head up in arms, destitute but gold
+Turning rage into cold
+Ain't rich according to y'all but that's fine
+Coz it ain't my mode of thought /// NODE STEMS #hitechcrime #humanedge #edm #multilingual #producer #trapmusic #baldgang #beardgang #twitchcreative #startup #prototype #song #darktrap #hiphopmusic #rap #rapper #rappers #hiphop